SESYNC-ci/syllabi/docs/data2doc.md

 ### Practice #3: Thursday

-1. Begin to code a simple regression or classification analysis.
+1. Begin to code a simple regression analysis or visualization.
-1. Begin to create a simple visualization or Shiny output.
 1. Decide on the format of your presentation (consider RMarkdown).
 1. Practice your collaborative workflow: stage, commit, pull, and push!